hanjingo/doc/NOTE/CPP_TEMPLATES/chapter8.md

 - Another nontype template parameter that has the right type
 - A compile-time constant value of integer(or enumeration) type.
 This is acceptable only if the corresponding parameter has a type that matches that of the value, or a type to which the value can be implicitly converted(for example, a `char` can be provided for an `int` parameter).
-- The name of an external variable or function precede3d by the built-in unary `&` ("address of") operator.
+- The name of an external variable or function preceded by the built-in unary `&` ("address of") operator.
 For functions and array variables, `&` can be left out.
 Such template arguments match nontype parameters of a pointer type.
-- The previoous kind of argument but without a leading `&` operator is a valid argument for a nontype parameter of reference type.
+- The previous kind of argument, but without a leading `&` operator, is a valid argument for a non-type parameter of reference type.
 - A pointer-to-member constant; in other words, an expression of the form `&C::m` where `C` is a class type and `m` is a nonstatic member (data or function).
-This matches nontype parameters of pointer-to-member type only.
+This matches nontype parameters of a pointer-to-member type only.

 there are some constant values that are, perhaps surprisingly, not currently valid: